kashu21/Annotation_processing/README.md

 Instructions to install and setup one's local environment for the project.

-- Open a terminal.
+- Open a terminal in the project folder or browse to the project folder after launching it.
 - To install required dependencies, use command
    `pip install -r requirement.txt`

 ## Usage
-- Once all the dependencies gets installed, the the program can be executed with command `python Annotations_processing.py`
+- Once all the dependencies gets installed, the the program can be executed with command `python Annotations_processing.py` at the terminal.
-- Make sure that the python file can be accessed within the same directory when executing.
+- Make sure that the python file `Annotations_processing.py` can be accessed within the same directory when executing.

 - It can also be executed using IDEs like Pycharm.
 Simply open the the project folder and run the `Annotations_processing.py` file after installing dependencies.